sereenmass/sereenmass/README.md

 - 🎓 Bachelor’s in Biomedical Engineering from Tel Aviv University.
 - 💻 Skilled in Python, R, SQL, Pandas, NumPy, Scikit-learn, Matlab, and Matplotlib.
 - 🚀 Interested in applying machine learning in healthcare and tech
+- 🌱 With a passion for Artificial Intelligence and always fascinated by the possibilities of AI and machine learning.

 Let's connect and collaborate on exciting data challenges!